leonklinke/opensource_nodejs-full-stack-boilerplate/README.md

 $ docker-compose build
 $ docker-compose up -d
 ```
-_-d option run your containers in background_
+_-d option runs your containers in the background_

 ## Done

-Now you have
+Now you have:

 **AdonisJS back-end up in `localhost:83`**